Back to all guides

-Net 30 Payment Terms Explained: What They Mean and When to Use Them
+Net 30 Payment Terms: What They Mean

 If you've ever sent or received an invoice, you've probably seen terms like "Net 30" or "Due on Receipt."
 But what do they actually mean, and how should you choose the right payment terms for your business?